backdem/democracy-topic-model/keyword-based-extraction-model/DETAILS.md

 ### Text Preprocessing

+Corpus has been prepared by scraping various online sources.
+The corpus dataset is found in this [repository](https://github.com/backdem/democracy-datasets).
+Each entry in the corpus included the country, year, source, and the sentence itself.
+Additionally, the script calculated the length of each sentence in words, which was used as a feature during the topic modeling process.
 Before extracting topics, the text corpus underwent extensive preprocessing to standardize the content.
 This involved several steps:

 - **Tokenization**: The text was split into individual tokens (words) using the `nltk` library.